Boccadasse: Peculiarities

 The bay is also characterised by a Genoa flag on a rock in the bay.
 The city of Genoa hosts two main football teams, Genoa and Sampdoria.
 Genoa, the oldest team in Italian history, is deeply connected to thee old mariners' village and the flag shows this connection.
 Since the 1970s the Genoa Club Patiti Rossoblù of Boccadasse instituted a prize named "Scoglio d'Oro".
 The prize was given by all the fan clubs to the best player of that year's team.
 The day of the ceremony, done in Boccadasse, plenty of Genoa flags were displayed.

 Origin of the name

 Even though the origin of the name is uncertain, several are the hypothesis upon its origin.
-According to one of the more reliable hypothesis the name comes from the form of the bay on which Boccadasse lies, thus the name should be the shortening of the Genoese for "donkey's mouth", bócca d'âze.
+According to one of the more reliable hypothesis the name comes from the form of the bay on which Boccadasse lies, thus the name should be the univerbation of the Genoese for "donkey's mouth", bócca d'âze.
 Another theory states that the name derives from the creek which used to flow (where now lies Via Boccadasse) through the village, the Asse, therefore the name should mean "outlet of the Asse".
 Another popular theory is that the etymology of the name derives from Guglielmo Boccadassino, one of the main Medieval owners of buildings in the area.